 While it may be appropriate to post your critique or disagreement with a new school policy, do not make public posts that insult your coworkers or, even worse, your students.
 Schools cannot operate unless students and families trust educators.
 An educator destroys that trust by showing disgust or disrespect for their students.
 For example, one teacher insulted her students in a blog post, suggesting that some dressed like "streetwalkers" and were "the devil's spawn."
 When students discovered the blog, they and their families complained to the school.
 Several families requested that their students have a different teacher.
 Eventually the school fired the teacher.
-A court determined that the school had the right to fire the teacher because her posts disrupted the school and made it difficult for the teacher to do her job.
-Another teacher was dismissed after she referred to her first grade students as "future criminals" and complained that she could not bring them to A lot of teachers say, 'I'm not political,' but from our local school boards to the state legislature, that's who's deciding the content we teach, the days we have to teach it, the books we'll use, the state of the buildings we will teach in, to how many children are in our classroom."
+A court determined that the school had the right to fire the teacher because her posts disrupted the school and made it difficult for the teacher to do her job.40 Another teacher was dismissed after she referred to her first grade students as "future criminals" and complained that she could not bring them to a "scared straight" event at the school.41 Negative posts about coworkers

+A lot of teachers say, 'I'm not political,' but from our local school boards to the state legislature, that's who's deciding the content we teach, the days we have to teach it, the books we'll use, the state of the buildings we will teach in, to how many children are in our classroom."